-Young set for England debut in World Cup opener
+Young set for first England cap in World Cup opener

-Rugby League World Cup: Dominic Young set for England debut against Samoa
+Rugby League World Cup: Dominic Young set for first England cap against Samoa

 Last updated on .From the section Rugby League